Urban Analysis and Planning Methods (BYG500)

 The project work is a group work and individual contributions must be documented.
-The project starts in the first week of the term.It is required that both assessment parts are passed within the same semester in order to achieve an overall grade in the course.
+The project starts in the first week of the term.It is required that both assessment parts is passed within the same semester in order to achieve an overall grade in the course.
 This also applies to students who want to improve their result in the course.

 Casual teacher:Ana Llopis Alvarez

 Course coordinator:Daniela Müller-Eie